yczeng/syntactic-analysis-and-theory/2-Syntactic-Analysis-Introduced.md

 * String usbstitution failure is not a test for non-constituency
 * Substitution by a string longer than one word is not necessarily one that preserves constituency
 * The pronunciation of certain elements depends on their surroundings.

+### 2.5 Ellipsis

+Substitution by the null string.
+It seems like this is possible only when it replaces continuous substrings which are constituents.

+i.e. Yes, but this girl in the red coat will ~~put a picture of Bill on your desk before tomorrow~~.

+An example of VP ellipsis can be found in "tag questions".
+For example, "this girl will not buy bread, will she ~~buy bread~~?"

+### 2.6 Coordination